Deploying microservices to IBM Cloud Kubernetes Service

 Provisioning a cluster

-Once you have confirmed that you have appropriate permissions, use the following command to provision a cluster.
+Once you confirm that you have appropriate permissions, use the following commands to provision a cluster.

 Creating cluster...